m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

 My purpose is to create an alternative for micro/macro blog platforms.
 My main vision is:

-1. to help people to know themselves better
+1. A democratic discussion platform
-2. to help them to find friends who have the same personal values as them
+2. Helping people to know themselves better
-3. discuss what matters in a democratic and instructive way
+3. Helping them to find good friends who have the similar personal values as them

 ### Mavi - Open-source Project